Financial Advice is Rarely a “One Size Fits All” for Women

 How are rules of thumb helpful?

 Rules of thumb are better than nothing and can be helpful as a guide when just getting started with saving, investing or getting insurance.
-For effective and efficient strategies the best approach is to get professional advice early and often so that you avoid making mistakes or wasting time, both of which can be costly.
+For effective and efficient strategies a smart approach is to get professional advice early and often so that you potentially avoid making mistakes or wasting time, both of which can be costly.

 What role do values play in a woman’s financial situation?